-The Xiaozhai BOBOVR Z5 is a virtual reality smartphone headset made by Xiaozhai, who are considered to be one of the best virtual reality companies when it comes to producing affordable mobile VR headsets.
+The Xiaozhai BOBOVR Z5 is a virtual reality smartphone headset made by Xiaozhai, which is considered one of the best virtual reality companies for producing affordable mobile VR headsets.
 The VR headset manufacturer is based in China, and they also offer the Xiaozhai BOBOVR Z4, BOBOVR Z3, and BOBOVR Z4mini.

 The BOBOVR Z5 is a direct follow-up to the BOBOVR Z4, which generally received positive feedback and reviews from users as one of the best affordable Google Cardboard mobile HMDs in the market.